dhairya-cse/yaml2cv/README.md

 - Only one resume file per user that is stored on the hosted service.

 ### Future Work
+- [ ] Allowing multiple file per user
-- [ ] Authentication for login and allowing to edit files.
+- [ ] Improve error handling
+- [ ] Allowing zoom separate zoom control on the resume preview and the yaml editor.